convexset/jsonToD3/readme.md

 This code is licensed under the terms of the MIT License.

-I currently don't dare to give a version number since it remains ugly and hackish.
-(Just look at how the settings are organized...)
-But I'll get to that at some point...

 ### Features
 - Does reasonably nice scatter plots (from <SCATTERPLOT>) and bubble plots (from <BUBBLEPLOT>)